raul23/ebook-classifier-training/README.rst

 - ``machine learning``: with label 8 and 33 ebooks
 - ``penetration testing``: with label 9 and 15 ebooks

-`:information_source:` As you can see, these classes are actually all sub-categories from the broader *computer science* category.
-In the
+`:information_source:` As you can see, these classes are actually all sub-categories from the broader *computer science* category

-`first dataset <#small-dataset-129-documents-with-3-categories>`_, the ebooks were divided into the three large categories: computer science, mathematics and physics.
-Here, computer science is divided into multiple classes in order to test how well the classifiers can differentiate computer science ebooks.
-The `third dataset <#large-dataset-X-documents-with-Y-categories>`_ will further divide the other two categories (mathematics and physics).
+- In the `first dataset <#small-dataset-129-documents-with-3-categories>`_, the ebooks were divided into the three large
+  categories: computer science, mathematics and physics.
+- In the second dataset, *computer science* is divided into multiple classes in order to test how well the classifiers can differentiate *computer science* ebooks.
+- The `third dataset <#large-dataset-X-documents-with-Y-categories>`_ will further divide the other two categories (mathematics and physics).

 The train and test sets are splitted as follows: